The Cornwall We Want

 Too reliant on tourism

-by GreenGoblin, almost 4 years ago
+by GreenGoblin, over 4 years ago

 One thing that the lockdown has shown very clearly is just how reliant the Cornish economy is on tourism - the lack of visitors this spring will be keenly felt by many businesses.